PRAVEENKUMARPATNALA/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe Using Python Programming
+Tic Tac Toe Using Python Programming.

-This game is in between the computer and you
+This game is in between the computer and you.

 Happy Gaming...